reply-fr/sustainable-personal-accounts/README.md

 ## SPA brings maintenance windows to AWS accounts

-Since we want to purge and to reset accounts assigned to individuals, this can be represented as a state machine that features following states and transitions.
+Since we want to clean AWS accounts assigned to individuals, this can be represented as a state machine with following states and transitions.

 <!--- you can use mermaid live with following link, and then save in ./media